serge-sans-paille/isl/doc/schedule_tree.rst

 Interchange
 ~~~~~~~~~~~

-Intechange permutes the dimensions of all `partial schedules` of a node.
+Intechange permutes the dimensions of the `partial schedule` of a node.
 Its
 signature is::

     interchange(tree, node_or_node_name, dimension_permutation)